Student Rights and Grievances

 - If this proves to be less than satisfactory, the student will inform the School/Center Dean or Supervisor of the area, who shall attempt to resolve the grievance by informal consultation with the student, staff, faculty concerned.

-- If the student still believes that the issue has not been resolved satisfactorily through the informal resolution process, the student shall submit a completed “Report of Grievance” to the Dean of Student Services.
-In cases in which the College District Police Department has been involved or in which the situation has become an issue of safety, the preliminary actions need not be adhered to.
+- If the student still believes that the issue has not been resolved satisfactorily through the informal resolution process, the student shall submit a completed “Report of Grievance” to the Dean of Student Services, or designee.
+In cases in which College Police have been involved or in which the situation has become an issue of safety, the preliminary actions need not be adhered to.

-- During the preliminary meeting with the Dean of Student Services, he/she shall confer with the student for the purpose of reviewing the grievance and attempting to resolve the matter.
+- During the preliminary meeting with the Dean of Student Services, or designee, he/she/they shall confer with the student for the purpose of reviewing the grievance and attempting to resolve the matter.

 The Dean of Student Services will notify each party of the following actions being considered: